DaveB93/lambda-ecs-fargate-updownstatus/README.md

 This code was initially created to start/stop and see the status of a Valheim server created with code from this repository https://github.com/rileydakota/valheim-ecs-fargate-cdk

+# I broke it sorry

+I realized I copied from my old dir to my working dir and not the other way around, I need to recover the files, but have some things to do, so it wont be fixed for a few hours sorry.

 ## What it does

 There are 2 javascriptv3 node scripts here